da99/i_love_u/docs/Object_System.md

         Clean it.
         ...other functionality...

-This relies on defining functions using the `clean slate/import` approach.
+This relies on defining functions using the `clean slate/copy & import` approach.
 There will be no closures which refer to state, only clean slate functions with imported from outside environment.
 There will be no other way to define functions because it would be too confusing to have closures and clean slate